rajusanjay001/product_BE/README.md

 # To convert the project to gradel ,go to location in project which contains pom.xml and run gradle init

+**Docker files are present in the docker folder**

+1)For Review services

+docker-compose -f review-compose.yml up

+2)For Product Services

+docker-compose -f product-compose.yml up

 Product and related microservice

  1)The docker image for the product service can be found here :https://hub.docker.com/r/rajusanjay001/product_microservice